microchip-pic-avr-examples/pic24f-hello-world-uart/readme.md

 # Related Documentation

 This is a simple Hello world application which prints the string "Hello World" continuously on the serial terminal.
-This application is configured to work with PIC24 and dsPIC33 devices.
-There are 2 configurations available namedly pic24f and dspic33.
-When pic24f configuration is selected, "PIC24FJ1024GB610" is selected as the target device and when dspic33 configuration is selected, dsPIC33CK256MP508 device is selected as the target device.

 # Software Used